KamleshKG/advanced-ansible-july2025/Day1/README.md

 ## Lab - Getting inside a running container shell
 ```
-# Type this on your lab machine i.e ubuntu terminal
+# Type this on your Ubuntu lab machine terminal
 podman ps
 podman exec -it nginx /bin/sh

-# Type thes commands inside the container shell
+# Type these commands inside the container shell
 ls
 hostname
 hostname -i